What is FD?

 Is FD preventable?

 Yes!
-Today, there is a simple blood test to determine if you are a carrier.
+Today, there is genetic testing to determine if you are a carrier.

 What keeps us energized?